Ricky Evans (darts player)

 Ricky Evans (born 29 July 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Rapid" due to his very fast throwing speed, he was a semi-finalist at the 2024 UK Open.
-Evans also made the quarter-finals at the 2019 European Championship and 2025 Grand Slam of Darts.
+Evans also made the quarter-finals at the 2019 European Championship and the 2025 Grand Slam.
 He is a six-time PDC Pro Tour finalist, including two finals on the PDC European Tour.

 In his youth career, Evans won two titles on the PDC Development Tour, and was the runner-up at the 2013 PDC World Youth Championship.